Maxyme/faster_fishers/README.md

 # faster_fishers
 Fast implementation of Fisher's exact test in Rust for Python.
-Benchmarks show that this version is about 20x faster than scipy's version:
+Benchmarks show that this version is about 20x faster than scipy's version when running on a large range of inputs and about 10x faster when running on 1 input:

 ```asm
 --------------------------------------------------------------------------------------------- benchmark: 2 tests ---------------------------------------------------------------------------------------------